CircuitChaos/ofdmtvrx/README.md

 If you figure an easy way to pipe input stream from sound card on Windows, please let me know.
 [Some suggestions](https://superuser.com/questions/1024792/is-there-a-windows-equivalent-to-the-linux-aplay-that-will-accept-a-bitstream).

+This MIGHT work (I didn't test it):

+`sox -d -e signed -b 16 -r 8k -c 1 - | ofdmtvrx`

+Or:

+`sox -t waveaudio 0 -e signed -b 16 -r 8k -c 1 - | ofdmtvrx`

 If you compiled the program with X support, but aren't running X (no DISPLAY set, etc.), add `-n` option.
 Otherwise the program will not run.

 If you're planning to do some weird things wih this program, know that it has to read the WAV file header before it does anything else (initializes the decoder, creates X windows, etc.).
 This is by design.

 ## How to test

-Here's a simple example for Linux that needs `yt-dlp` and `sox`.
+Here's a simple example for Linux that needs `yt-dlp`.
 It uses a video created by SP5LOT to test COFDMTV reception.

 ```
 yt-dlp -x --audio-format wav -o /tmp/test.wav https://www.youtube.com/watch?v=f8aWa8uixn8
-sox /tmp/test.wav -c 1 /tmp/test2.wav
 mkdir /tmp/testpictures
 ofdmtvrx -i /tmp/test2.wav -o /tmp/testpictures
 ```

-`sox` is used to convert channel count, and also to remove the extra chunk (LIST) added by yt-dlp / ffmpeg.
-My .wav decoder is very simple and doesn't handle these chunks (perhaps it could be made better one day, or decoding could be delegated to `sox` or something).

 ## X11 support